jonnor/datascience-master/tip360/proposal.md

 ## Motivation

-Recent advances in Machine Learning, both generally and on audio data specifically, means that more information of.
+Recent advances in Machine Learning, both generally and on audio data specifically, means that more information can be extracted from sound data and acoustic phenomenons.
-However such methods require a large amounts of varied data in order to perform well.
+However such methods require very large amounts of varied data in order to perform well, often missing to support usecases.
+Today most data in agriculture and environmental areas are both collected and analyzed manually.
+The labour-intensive nature means that sensors are only available occationally, giving poor data coverage of common events and often missing rare phenomena (like disease) completely.

-Once deployed a Wireless Sensor Network will collect and transmit data automatically and regularly.
+A Wireless Sensor Network will, once deployed, collect and transmit data automatically and regularly.
-This makes it feasible to aquire the data in a cost-effective manner.
+This makes it feasible to aquire the large amount and range of data that is needed in a cost-effective manner.
-Futhermore the data can be processed and analysed online, to generate information for decision making that is always up to date.
+Futhermore the data can be processed and analysed online, to generate easily available information that is always up to date.
+This way it can assist in everyday decision making.

 ## Project Partners

+Norwegian University of Life Sciences (NMBU) is Norway leading university in food, environmental protection and sustainable use of natural resources.
+NMBU participates in many research project that aims to bring improvements to the agricultural industry.
+One such project is the Future Farm project, where an industry participant has expressed interest in using acoustic sensors for monitoring livestock in poultry farming.

 Nordby Technology A/S is a technology company that creates and invests in software and electronics to build IoT solutions.
 Current subsidiaries include Flowhub UG, a Software-as-a-Service company that provides software development tools for IoT.
 The company now wishes to evaluate the technical feasibility of wireless acoustic sensors combined with audio analytics based on machine learning.

-NMBU
-Future Farm project

 ## Deliverables
 The main deliverable is a Design Document which specifies: